 The Beginning

 Del Webb Corporation built Chris-Town on eighty acres of farm land east of 19th Ave. and south of Bethany Home Rd.
+The first indoor air-conditioned mall in Arizona, it measured precisely a thousand feet from end to end.

 Before and after construction, 1959-61.